ralfkrause/containerization/CONTRIBUTING.md

 ### Pull Requests

+We require all commits be signed with any of GitHub's supported methods, such as GPG or SSH.
+Information on how to set this up can be found on [GitHub's docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#about-commit-signature-verification).

 To make a pull request, use [GitHub](https://github.com/apple/containerization/compare).
 Please give the team a few days to review but it's ok to check in on occasion.
 We appreciate your contribution!

 > [!IMPORTANT]